 In due course tenured senior civil services will be dismantled and replaced entirely with open-market recruitment.

 We expect a rapid fall in the levels of corruption in India within the first 100 days as the new senior civil servants will be given a free hand to put an end to inefficiency and corruption anywhere in their departments.
 Failure to bring an end to corruption in their department after six months of taking charge will be cause for termination.

-Non-contractual roles to be modernised
+Flexible pay that incentives and rewards the competent

-As a first step, significant modernisation of the civil service will be undertaken.
-The contractual civil service established after three years of restricting will have a number of features (even for those not on contractual appointments), including:
+The pay system for public servants should be sufficiently flexible to acknowledge and reward those who dare to innovate, reduce overhead, optimize processes, and expedite paperwork.
+In most cases this will mean paying public servants wages comparable with private sector wages for similar jobs, and at senior levels allowing for flexibility to reward good performers, even as contracts incorporate immediate termination clauses for non-performance.

-public servants will be be paid wages comparable with private sector wages for similar jobs;
+Both contractual and non-contractual roles to be modernised

-the new Conduct Rules will allow public servants to speak out and participate in debates on governance (excluding the area for which they are directly responsible), and ;should they wish to contest elections, they will be given three months leave without pay to do so, after which they will be able to return to their job on a full time basis (without this leave period being counted towards service benefits, if any).
+Both the contractual senior civil service established after three years of restructuring and for those not on contractual appointments, a number of new features will ensure modernisation of the system, including the new Conduct Rules that allow public servants to speak out and participate in debates on governance (excluding the specific area for which they are directly responsible).
+Further, should they wish to contest elections, they will be given three months leave without pay to do so, after which they will be able to return to their job on a full time basis (without this leave period being counted towards service benefits, if any).

 Zero corruption in bureaucracy